-I was raised by a single mother, obviously she had to be on a tight budget to make ends meet.
+I was raised by a single mother.
+Obviously, she had to be on a tight budget to make ends meet.
 My mom, she LOVES to shop.
 I, being her only daughter, grew up to be her best shopping partner.
-Without even knowing it was happening she passed on her frugal ways to me.
-Someone once joked that I won’t buy anything over $5, that’s not far from the truth!
+Without even knowing it was happening, she passed on her frugal ways to me.
+Someone once joked that I won’t buy anything over $5 and that’s not far from the truth!
 I often have others ask me how I score such sweet deals.
 This answer seems so simple but also goes against what other money saving gurus might say.
-I don’t use many coupons because I am not that organized or have that much time.
+I don’t use many coupons because I am not that organized and don’t have that much time.

-Clearance is your best friend; no clearance is your only friend!
-When I go to a department store, nothing else in the store exist to me other than clearance items.
+Clearance is your best friend.
+No ,clearance is your ONLY friend!
+When I go to a department store, nothing else in the store exist to me besides clearance items.
 I walk straight to the clearance and start shopping.
 When I go to a grocery store or like a Walgreens to get a prescription, I always check the clearance.
-There is a Walgreens .2 miles from my house.
+There is a Walgreens 0.2 miles from my house.
 I go there often for prescriptions or if we need diapers or something.
-There have been times I go back to back days, even though I checked clearance yesterday, I make a stop the next day again.
+There have been times I go on back-to-back days and even though I checked clearance yesterday, I make a stop the next day again.
 You never know what they might put out!
 A couple weeks before Valentine’s day I was picking up a prescription and I found an action figure for $1.99, it was originally $19.99.
-I also got .75 bath bombs and .10 mini scrunchies.
-For a few bucks I unexpectedly put together a Valentine’s day basket for my 3 year old.
+I also got $0.75 bath bombs and $0.10 mini scrunchies.
+For a few bucks, I unexpectedly put together a Valentine’s day basket for my 3 year old.

-Shop off season for more than just your clothes.
-Shopping off season isn’t a new concept.
-But it doesn’t have to apply to only clothes.
-For example, school supplies at the begging of school season with all get marked down for quick sale.
-Buy stock up for next school season or maybe grab birthday/Christmas gifts.
-If you have a lot of kids in your family that you shop for you can buy clearance crayons and markers and pair with a coloring book for gifts later.
+Shop off-season for more than just your clothes.
+Shopping off-season isn’t a new concept, but it doesn’t have to apply to clothes only.
+For example, school supplies at the beginning of school season all get marked down for quick sale.
+Stock up for next school season or maybe grab birthday/Christmas gifts.
+If you have a lot of kids in your family that you shop for, you can buy clearance crayons and markers and pair with a coloring book for gifts later.
 My mom usually has a box or two of clearance or sale items that she bought just because the deal was that good.
-Come Christmas she is usually half done by going through the box and pairing items with kids.
+Come Christmas, she is usually half done by going through the box and pairing items with kids.
 If we get invited to a baby shower or birthday party, we search the box.
 In there might be an outfit she found for $1, toys for $3.
 Now you aren’t going out and spending a lot on a gift but you’re still giving some cool things!
 Not to brag but it seems like our gifts get good responses.
 Using this method doesn’t mean you buy any old crappy thing and give it as a gift.
-You buy things you genuinely think is a good gift, you just found it at the right price.
+You buy things you genuinely think are good gifts – you just found it at the right price.